History of the Los Angeles Lakers: 1996–2004: O'Neal and Bryant dynasty

 The championship series against the New Jersey Nets was a mere formality, as the Lakers swept all four games in one of the most lopsided NBA Finals ever.
 By securing their third straight NBA Championship, the Lakers of 2000–2002 earned their place in NBA history.
 O'Neal won his third consecutive Finals MVP award joining only Michael Jordan as players to have achieved such honors, and Jackson won his ninth championship as a head coach, tying Celtics legend Red Auerbach, while surpassing Pat Riley as the coach with the most playoff victories.

 Kobe Bryant won two Finals MVP trophies with the Lakers in 2009 and 2010.

 The Laker juggernaut seemed unstoppable, and a fourth consecutive championship was in their sights.
 However, they started off poorly, with Shaquille O'Neal missing the first 12 games while recovering from toe surgery, and then taking time to get into game shape.
 At Christmas, the team was 11–19, but then Kobe Bryant turned in the best-sustained performance of his career, setting NBA records for the youngest player to reach 10,000 points, most three-pointers in a game (12), most three-pointers in a half (8), and most consecutive three-pointers in a game (9).
 Additionally, he set a team record for most points in a half (42), scored 40+ points in 9 consecutive games (joining Chamberlain and Jordan), scored 35+ points in 13 consecutive games (trailing only Chamberlain), became the third player to average 40 points in a month, and became the first Laker to record a triple-double in consecutive games since Magic Johnson in 1991.

-The Lakers finished the season with a 50–32 record, their 27th 50+ victory season since moving to Los Angeles.
-In the playoffs, the pivotal moment was a familiar one.
-With the series tied at two games apiece, the Lakers were already missing one of their tri-captains in Rick Fox, who had torn a ligament in his left foot during the Minnesota series.
-San Antonio led by as many as 25 points in the game before the Lakers' poise and confidence once again emerged down the stretch.
-Down 18 in the final period, Los Angeles dug deep and rallied, leaving themselves a two-point deficit with a mere 14.7 ticks left on the clock.
-The game would come down to a familiar hero in a familiar situation.
-Following the inbounds pass and with 3.6 seconds remaining in the game, Robert Horry let fly the potential game-winning three-pointer – only this time the Lakers saw the ball go in, then inexplicably rim out.
-A shot that had always fallen in the past would not this time around.